prodzpod/Bewitchment/docs/issue_template.md

 ### Steps to Reproduce

-### Version of Minecraft, Bewitchment, Forge, Patchouli, and Baubles used
+### Version of Minecraft, Bewitchment, Forge, Patchouli, and Curios used

 ### Screenshots encouraged